linrunner/tlp-doc/include/battery-care-explain.rst

    battery runtime estimates accurate by setting new "full charge" and "full discharge" anchors in the battery controller

-Battery Care does *not* comprise additional power saving.
+Battery care does *not* comprise additional power saving.